WCB Service Updates

 All services to employers are continuing, just differently.

-Although our facilities are closed and most of our employees are now working remotely, the core functions of our services to employers continue.
+Although our facilities are closed to the public, the core functions of our services to employers continue.

-Case conferences, visits from field representatives, and other such in-person services are examples of how our services are different during this time however, as meetings are not possible right now.
+Case conferences, visits from field representatives, and other such in-person services are examples of how our services are different during this time however, as meetings may not be possible right now.

 Register for MyAccount, and leverage technology to communicate with us.